What is a Good Annual Rate of Return?

-Your target rate of return determines which opportunities make sense for you—if you can't buy a stock at the right price, move on and find something better.
-Assume that the S&P 500 has given an 8-10% annual return amortized over time over the past 50 or 60 years, you're looking for an investment which will beat that.
+Your target rate of return determines which opportunities make sense for you.
+If you can't buy a stock at the right price, move on and find something better.
+Assume that the S&P 500 has given an 8-10% annual return amortized over time over the past 50 or 60 years.
+If that's enough, buy it.
+Otherwise, you need to find an investment which will beat that.
 10% is your goal, but you can do better.
 How about 12%, after taxes and inflation?
 (A high rate of return, of course, will beat that, but you'll have to work for it.)

 Assume that inflation is an annual 3% and capital gains are 15%.
 If your target is a 15% return before inflation and taxes, you'll end up with 12.4% return.
 (If you pay 20% in capital gains taxes, you'll end up with 11.6% return.)